Rock Aid Armenia: The Earthquake Video

-"Rock and Roll" by The Full Metal Rackets
+"Rock and Roll" by McEnroe & Cash

-The final project in the original Rock Aid Armenia releases was a remake of the Led Zeppelin classic "Rock and Roll".
-Released in 1991, this featured Roger Daltrey from The Who on lead vocals, Steve Harris and Nicko McBrain from Iron Maiden on bass and drums and John McEnroe, Pat Cash and Andy Barnett on guitar.
+The final project in the original Rock Aid Armenia releases was a remake of the Led Zeppelin song "Rock and Roll".
+Released in 1991, the track was recorded by tennis players John McEnroe and Pat Cash playing guitar, and featured Roger Daltrey from the Who on lead vocals, Steve Harris and Nicko McBrain from Iron Maiden on bass and drums, and Andy Barnett as third guitar.